Thanksgiving Brunch Menu

 Bread: Slow Cooker Pumpkin Cinnamon Rolls

-The two words "pumpkin" and "cinnamon" together were enough to sell us on this recipe, but spread on cream cheese icing, and we're rushing to plug in our slow cookers already.
+The words "pumpkin" and "cinnamon" were enough to sell us on this recipe, but spread on cream cheese icing, and we're rushing to plug in our slow cookers already.
 Yep, that's right—these yummy rolls can be made in your slow cooker.
-That means just 30 minutes of prep, and then you can let the slow cooker do its thing while you enjoy more time with your company (or, you know, more time back in bed)!
+That means just 30 minutes of prep, and then you can let the set-and-forget appliance do its thing while you enjoy more time with your company (or, you know, more time back in bed)!
+These holiday cinnamon rolls will be the first to disappear when you host Thanksgiving brunch.
+And if you're not hosting brunch, you can still put this recipe to work as an easy breakfast for Thanksgiving morning.

 Get the recipe: Slow Cooker Pumpkin Cinnamon Rolls